-- / 91.2% member retention. - / 3.28% growth in membership. - / More than 9,542 Facebook followers. - / Successfully passed all private health insurance fund audit requirements. - / Successfully passed Certification Program Audit. - / Hosted the 2021 International Virtual Conference. - / Continued collaboration with four other natural therapy associations. - / International Collaboration with natural therapy associations in Canada, UK and New Zealand.
+- / 96.64% member retention. - / More than 9,700 Facebook followers, 1900 Instagram followers, 715 Linkedin followers and 508 Twitter followers. - / Successfully passed all private health insurance fund audit requirements. - / Successfully passed Certification Program Audit. - / Successful face-to-face National Conference in Adelaide. - / Development of Massage Therapy Knowledge Centre. - / Development and launch of the Influencer Strategy. - / Recertification of Certified Specialists®.

-Challenges for 2021
+Challenges for 2022

-- / COVID-19 crisis management, including different directions for federal and state governments. - / Extending membership flexible services that are within limited budgets. - / The changing nature of the government, ministers and health fund policies. - / The changing nature of the education environment. - / Meeting the expectations of the public around health providers. - / Meeting the needs of a geographically, demographically, and diversely trained membership. - / Ensure that the IT cloud service providers are PCI DSS compliant to protect members' data. - / Management of a remote workforce for extended periods of time.
+- / COVID-19 crisis management, including different directions for federal and state governments. - / Extending membership flexible services that are within limited budgets. - / The changing nature of the government, ministers and health fund policies. - / The changing nature of the education environment. - / Meeting the expectations of the public around health providers. - / Meeting the needs of a geographically, demographically and diversely trained membership. - / Ensure that the IT cloud service providers are PCI DSS compliant to protect members' data. - / Management of a remote workforce for the majority of the year.

-Membership Figures as of 30/06/2021
+Membership Figures as of 30/06/2022